lkmx/dojo/en/model/type.md

 ## Interaction

-- [[story|Stories]].
+- [[stories|Stories]].
 Concise narratives that outline user experiences and interactions with software, focusing on achieving specific user outcomes.
 - [[process|Processes]].
 Structured sequences of actions facilitate stakeholders' creation, deployment, and use of software.
 - [[soft-skills|Soft Skills]].
 Essential interpersonal abilities that enhance communication, collaboration, and problem-solving in technology environments.